casper-network/docs/source/docs/casper/operators/upgrade.md

 ### Upgrade Staging Instructions

 The process to upgrade your node is very straightforward.
-Log in to your node, and execute the following command:
+Log in to your node, and execute the following command on Mainnet:

 ```bash
 sudo -u casper /etc/casper/node_util.py stage_protocols casper.conf